 We want people who have clicked to remain on your list to be removed from this funnel and moved back to the main list before the next email goes out.
 For that to happen, we're going to create a new step to take place after the first email is sent, but before the next email is set to go out.

 Email 2 goes out 3 days after the first email, so we'll name this step Stay on List and set it to take place 2 days after the first email.
 This will give subscribers a few days to click the stay link and will move anyone around before the next email goes out.

-We want two things to take place:
+We want three things to take place:

 - Add a subscriber who clicks the stay link back to your mailing list.

 - Remove that subscriber from the current funnel.

 - Tag the subscriber to track who completed the process.